Simon536/WordSearch/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 ### Methods
 > ``` WordSearch.letter(row, column) ```
- Discription: it returns a letter (string) in the defined parameters
+ Description: it returns a letter (string) in the defined parameters
 > ```WordSearch.findWords(words)```
-Discription: it searches the words in Grid.
+Description: it searches the words in Grid.
 (Note: words is a list and is not seperated by commas.)
 It returns a dictionary where the key is the word and value is a list of tuples(Note:that the tuples are in that order: (y,x)) of the positions the letters
  ### Properties
  > ```WordSearch.Grid```
  Description: It is the WordSearch Grid where all letters are stored.